File & Pay

 Income Tax Individual Tax Rates

-For purposes of computing PAYE, an employer is required to apply the Individual Income Tax Rates (Bands) that range from 10% to 35% as per Finance Act 2023 as tabulated below (effective 1st July 2023);
+For purposes of computing PAYE, an employer is required to apply the Individual Income Tax Rates (Bands) that range from 10% to 35% as per Finance Act 2023 as tabulated (effective 1st July 2023);

 Monthly Pay Bands (Ksh.)